jingpang/LearnVIORB/README.md

 No Loop Closure.
 Not bug-free.
 Not real-time.
 Just try the basic ideas of Visual Inertial SLAM in above paper.

+Build with `build.sh`.
+Tested on EuRoc ROS bag data.
+Modify the path in `config/euroc.yaml`.

 Below is the primary README of ORBSLAM2.

 # ORB-SLAM2